Saimaa ringed seal

 - The Saimaa ringed seal is a subspecies of the ringed seal.
 It is bigger in size than its closest relatives, the Ladoga ringed seal (Russia) and the Baltic ringed seal, with a length of 130-145 cm (4 “3-4 “7) and a weight of 50-90 kg (110-198 lbs).

 - Its colouring is dark grey, black or brown, and its fur has well distinguished individual rondels.

 - The ringed seals live in small subpopulations, and although they tend to set their homes in the same areas from year to year, the younger ones often wander off to further territories.

 - The grey-furred pups are born around February-May, into sheltered snow caves, weighing at their birth, a modest 4-5 kg (10 lbs).
-The mother will nurse the pup until the thawing of the ice, after which the pup will learn how to fish its own food.
+The mother will nurse the pup until May, after which the pup will learn how to fish its own food.

 - The ringed seal has adapted to aquatic life, spending around 60-80 % of its lifetime underwater.
 While the dive can last up to 20 minutes, it more usually does for only 3-8 minutes.

 - Whisker-sensing is the most important of the ringed seal’s senses, allowing it to navigate and prey in the dim waters of Saimaa.